Contrastive Learning of Musical Representations: Method

 The evaluation of representations learned by self-supervised models is commonly done with linear evaluation \cite{oord_representation_2019,hjelm_learning_2019,chen_simple_2020}, which measures how linearly separable the relevant classes are under the learned representations.
-We obtain representations $h_t$ for all datapoints from a frozen CLMR network after pre-training has converged, and train a linear classifier using these self-supervised representations on the downstream task of music classification.
-For CPC, the representations are extracted from the autoregressor, yielding a context vector $c_k$ of size $(20,256)$, which is global-average pooled to obtain a single vector of $512$ dimensions.
-For CLMR, the last 512-dimensional $h$ from the encoder are used instead of $z$ from the projection head.
+We obtain the representations for all datapoints from a frozen CLMR network after pre-training has converged, and train a linear classifier using these self-supervised representations on the downstream task of music classification.
+For CPC, the representations are extracted from the autoregressor, yielding a context vector of size $(20,256)$, which is global-average pooled to obtain a single vector of $512$ dimensions.
+For CLMR, the last 512-dimensional vector $h$ from the encoder is used instead of $z$ from the projection head because that yielded consistently better results for all our experiments.
 We compute the evaluation metrics on a held-out test set, averaged over three runs on the training set using different random seeds.